RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	insufficient	due	diligence	occurs	when	an organization	has	not	properly	planned	a	system	deployment	or migration,	and	therefore	has	left	itself	vulnerable	to	security	threats.

-### Question # 46 - If	you	are	bidding	on	contracts	with	the	US	federal	government,	which security	framework	will	you	need	to	be	knowledgeable	of	or	familiar with?
+### [important] Question # 46 - If	you	are	bidding	on	contracts	with	the	US	federal	government,	which security	framework	will	you	need	to	be	knowledgeable	of	or	familiar with?
 A.	PCI	DSS
 B.	NIST	SP	800-53
 C.	SOC	2